knpuniversity/symfony4/knpu/ep5-forms/agree-terms.md

 php bin/console doctrine:migrations:migrate
 ```

-But, oh no!
+Oh no!
 Things are *not* happy.
 We have *existing* users in the database!
 When we suddenly create a new field that is `NOT NULL`, MySQL has a hard time
 figuring out what datetime value to use for the existing user rows!